Teradata/stacki-wiki/wiki/Development.md

 loose interest and we will be back to where we are now.
 All of this has happened before, and all of this will happen again.

+There is a `.flake8` (think `pep8` with more stuff) in the Stacki repository that turns off a lot of warnings related to whitespace.
+You should run `flake8` often and fix reported issues when possible.

 ### Source Control Model